xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.ITEM.PROPERTIES**(name, pivot\_field\_name, pivot\_item\_name,
 new\_name, position, show, active\_page)

-Name    is the name of the PivotTable report containing the item which the user wants to edit.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the PivotTable report containing the item which the user wants to edit.

-Pivot\_field\_name    is the name of a field in the PivotTable report containing the item which the user would like to edit.
+Pivot\_field\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of a field in the PivotTable report containing the item which the user would like to edit.
 If it is omitted, Microsoft Excel uses the field containing the active cell.

-Pivot\_item\_name    is the name of the item which the user would like to edit.
+Pivot\_item\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the item which the user would like to edit.
 If it is omitted, Microsoft Excel uses the item containing the active cell.

-New\_name    is the name which you would like to rename the current item.
+New\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name which you would like to rename the current item.
 If it is omitted, then the name of the current item will not change.

-Position    is a number representing where in the field the item will appear.
+Position&nbsp;&nbsp;&nbsp;&nbsp;is a number representing where in the field the item will appear.
 Position 1 is the topmost position within the row field, the leftmost position within the column field, and the highest position within the page field.
 If the position argument is omitted, it will default to the last position in the field.

-Show    is a logical value which if TRUE causes the item to appear in the PivotTable report.
+Show&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which if TRUE causes the item to appear in the PivotTable report.
 If FALSE, the item will be hidden.

-Active\_page    is a logical value specifying whether item\_name will become the active item in the page field.
+Active\_page&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether item\_name will become the active item in the page field.
 If TRUE then item\_name will become the active item in the page field.
 If FALSE or omitted, the active item in the page field does not change.
 Applies to only page fields.

 **Remarks**